 - Severe pain that is unresponsive to over-the-counter pain relievers.

 Dr. Alexandra Snodgrass, Hair Restoration Specialist at The Naderi Center for Plastic Surgery and Dermatology

-Board Certified Dermatologist, Dr. Alexandra Snodgrass has extensive experience with PRP injections and hair restoration.
-Following an in-depth consultation with Dr. Snodgrass will detail out a comprehensive plan for you and her to pursue to improve the condition and health of your hair.
+Board Certified dermatologist, Dr. Alexandra Snodgrass, has extensive experience with PRP injections and hair restoration.
+Dr. Snodgrass offers in depth consultations that will detail a comprehensive plan for you and her to improve the condition and health of your hair.
 Dr. Snodgrass will determine how many treatment session may be necessary and re-evaluate your progress at every follow-up appointment.

 Schedule Your Consultation for Treatment of Hair Loss